Employee rights are changing

 SnapComms – On the front foot for GDPR

-SnapComms internal communication software solution already offers a range of privacy control settings to minimize data collection and help facilitate GDPR-compliancy.
-These range from anonymizing individual employee information in reporting, to configuring the SnapComms App so that stats such as message readership are not collected.
+SnapComms internal communication software solution already offers a range of privacy control settings to minimize data collection and help facilitate GDPR-compliance.
+These range from anonymizing individual employee information in reporting to configuring the SnapComms App so that stats such as message readership are not collected.
 It also offers a suite of tools – such as an opt-in/out registration alert, employee quiz and survey tools.

 For more information about our privacy control settings please email firstname.lastname@example.org with ‘Privacy Control Settings’ in the subject line.